usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.16.3 Height**

-eight preferences for toilet seats vary considerably among disabled people.
+Height preferences for toilet seats vary considerably among disabled people.
 Higher seat heights may be an advantage to some ambulatory disabled people, but are often a disadvantage for wheelchair users and others.
 Toilet seats 18 in (455 mm) high seem to be a reasonable compromise.
 Thick seats and filler rings are available to adapt standard fixtures to these requirements.

 **A4.16.4 Grab Bars**